gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/car-specific/aosom-038-jeep/instructions.md

 At the other end of the 4 wire cable, in the space under the seat, strip 1/4" (6 mm) of insulation off the ends of the wires.
 Connect the wires to the screw terminal on the GBG-PCB labeled "joystick".
 Make sure that between the GBG-PCB and the joystick pcb, the wires are connected in the same order.
 "X", "3V", "Y", "GND" on the two boards should be connected together.

-#### Attach Joystick Holder
+### Attach Joystick Holder
-Cut a 19mm x 45mm piece of 1/16” rubber gasket.
+Cut a 0.75 inch (19mm) by 1.75 inch (45mm) rectangular piece of 1/16” thick rubber gasket sheet.

 Put the piece of rubber into the recessed rectangle of the joystick holder clamp.
 (You may have to trim the piece of rubber to size)